rome/tools/website/src/pages/lint/rules/useDefaultParameterLast.md

 > This rule is recommended by Rome.

-Enforce default function parameters and optional parameters to be last.
+Enforce default function parameters and optional function parameters to be last.

 Default and optional parameters that precede a required parameter cannot be omitted at call site.